rkt/rkt/app-container/SPEC.md

     * **imageID** the content hash of the image that this app will execute inside of (string, must be of the format "type-value", where “type” is “sha256” and value is the hex encoded string of the hash)
     * **isolators** the list of isolators that should be applied to this app (key is restricted to the AC Name formatting and the value can be a freeform string)
     * **annotations** arbitrary metadata appended to the app (key is restricted to the AC Name formatting and the value can be a freeform string)
-* **volumes** the list of volumes which should be mounted into each application’s filesystem
+* **volumes** the list of volumes which should be mounted into each application's filesystem
     * **kind** string, currently either "empty" or “host” (bind mount)
     * **fulfills** the MountPoints of the containers that this volume can fulfill (string, restricted to AC Name formatting)
 * **isolators** the list of isolators that will apply to all apps in this container (name is restricted to the AC Name formatting and the value can be a freeform string)